muoegu/jp2braille/mindmap.md

 		- Too much prompt
 	- Future: use of multiple sentences
 - Morphological analysis
+	- tokenization
+		- Split into chunks
+			- Easy to analyze
 	- Mecab
 		- get basic Yomi
 			- how accurate?